• Skip to primary navigation

 What is the difference between coleslaw and slaw?

 Functionally, coleslaw and slaw are the same, but there is a slight difference between the two.
 Coleslaw comes from the Dutch kool, meaning cabbage, and sla, a contraction of the word for salad.
-As you can imagine then, the main ingredient of coleslaw tends to be cabbage (any variety of cabbage).
+As you can imagine, the main ingredient of coleslaw tends to be cabbage (any variety of cabbage).
 The main ingredient of slaw (without the cole) is any other crunchy vegetable, like carrot, cauliflower, broccoli, celery root and more.

-Red cabbage vs green cabbage
+Red cabbage vs. green cabbage

 What are hemp hearts?